 As you can see clearly from the images below, the Nanoha’s lowest sharpness can be found on f/11.
 The sharpness improves when getting to f/16 and the optimal aperture seems to be f/22 with a small but perceptible decline in f/32.
 We decided to use f/32 for all our shots even with this slight loss of sharpness due to the DOF issue which we shall discuss in a moment.

-What is much more important in our view than the exact sharpness of the lens is the way you use it.
+What is much more important in our view then the exact sharpness of the lens is the way you use it.
 The following will be our attempt to describe our experience when using the Nanoha 5X.
-Although we are by no means new to macro photography, this was definitely our first serious attempt with super macro photography and we had to find many things for ourselves in the process (either on our own, or after many many hours of looking online which in many cases turned out to be completely unhelpful).
-In general we can say that whoever wants to try his hand shooting super macro seriously, should have good hands and a DIY spirit (we shall return to this point time and time again during this article).
-Although you might be able to find some super macro accessories here and there (we shall come to that in a minute), for the most part we simply found ourselves spending hours improvising almost everything – sometime with great success and in other cases finding ourselves wasting hours with zero results.
+Although we are by no means new to macro photography, this was definitely our first serious attempt with super macro photography and we had to find many things for ourselves in the process (either on our own or after many many hours of looking online which in many cases turned out to be completely unhelpful).
+In general, we can say that whoever wants to try his hand shooting super macro seriously, should have good hands and a DIY spirit (we shall return to this point time and time again during this article).
+Although you might be able to find some super macro accessories here and there (we shall come to that in a minute), for the most part, we simply found ourselves spending hours improvising almost everything – sometimes with great success and in other cases finding ourselves wasting hours with zero results.

 Writing on the side of a pencil